microsoft/HiTab/README.md

 Weakly supervised Table QA usually requires consistent programs for warm start and alignments between question and table schemas or headers as input features, which we already provide as `data/explore/saved_programs.json`, and `data/processed_input/`.

-Users can also start with raw data format, i.e. `data/*_samples.jsonl`, by searching programs with `qa/table/random_explore.py` and extract question-table alignments with `qa/datadump/process_input.py`.
+Users can also start with raw data format, i.e. `data/*_samples.jsonl`, by searching programs with `qa/table/random_explore.py` and extracting question-table alignments with `qa/datadump/process_input.py`.
 The detailed usage of console arguments can be found in the code files.

 ### Quick Start